Updated: Jan 26

-Risk Assessment – This involves an analysis of security risks observed in the organization.
-As part of this process, issues are identified, prioritized and removed to reduce the potential risk.
+Risk Assessment – This involves analyzing security risks observed in the organization.
+As part of this process, issues are identified, prioritized, and removed to reduce the potential risk.

-Penetration testing – This is used to simulate an attack from outside of the organization.
-It involves the analysis of a particular system to reveal any potential vulnerabilities to an external hacking attempt.
+Penetration testing is used to simulate an attack from outside the organization.
+It involves analyzing a particular system to reveal potential vulnerabilities to an external hacking attempt.

 Security auditing – This is an internal inspection of the product to reveal security flaws.
 Security auditing can be done by an expert who inspects specific parts of the code.

-Vulnerability Scanning – This is done through automated tools that help the team evaluate the product against known vulnerability signatures.
+Vulnerability Scanning is done through automated tools that help the team evaluate the product against known vulnerability signatures.

 Common types of threats

-Here are some examples of the different type of threats we want to find as part of security testing activities.
+Here are some examples of the different types of threats we want to find in security testing activities.

-Password cracking – To be able to access the private areas of an application, attackers can use password cracking tools or just try guessing common usernames and passwords of legitimate users.
+Password cracking – To access the private areas of an application, attackers can use password cracking tools or try guessing common usernames and passwords of legitimate users.

-Data manipulation – Data manipulation occurs when attackers access and modify data used by a website in order to embarrass the website owners, like changing the HTML pages to be offensive.
+Data manipulation occurs when attackers access and modify data used by a website to embarrass the website owners, like changing the HTML pages to be offensive.

-Denial of service (DoS) – This is an explicit attempt by a hacker to make a system, network or service unavailable to its legitimate users.
+Denial of service (DoS) is an explicit attempt by a hacker to make a system, network, or service unavailable to legitimate users.